Tudor Castle: A Landmark at Hersheypark | 1973 – 2019

 Why Tudor style?

 Hersheypark and R. Duell worked on a plan for the park.
 The concept was for Hersheypark to become a local cultural history themed park.
-The idea of this came from the success of Pennsylvania Dutch Days, an event that occurred at the park from 1949 to 1979.
-Der Deitschplatz, a Pennsylvania Dutch themed region, was added to the park in 1972, along with two contemporary themed regions, Carrousel Circle and Animal Garden (which was a petting zoo) for Phase I of the renovation project.
+The idea of this started with the success of Pennsylvania Dutch Days.
+This event took place at the park from 1949 to 1979.
+Der Deitschplatz, a Pennsylvania Dutch themed region, was added to the park in 1972.
+Two contemporary themed regions were also added for Phase I of the renovation project.
+Carrousel Circle was one of them.
+The other was Animal Garden, which was a petting zoo.

 Tudor Castle opens